Soreine/pixel-art-maker/README.md

 Now it's simple, if the corresponding pattern pixel is 30% or less bright, then choose C1, else choose C2.
-Applying a 30% threshold to the pattern image will show as black all the pixel that will choose C1 and as white all the pixels that will choose C2.
+Applying a 30% threshold to the pattern image will show as black all the pixels that will choose C1 and as white all the pixels that will choose C2.

 ![Threshold](readme/threshold.png)